 Faxing services remain an integral part of the medical industry because they offer an efficient way to transfer information.
 Faxing, however, is not always secure.
 There are major vulnerabilities that can compromise a provider’s clinical data or patient health information (PHI).
 Here we’ll explain how faxing works, and offer a method of HIPAA-compliant faxing

 What is Faxing, and Is It Secure?

-Faxing is process which scans a document, converts it into a picture file (.TIF), and sends it to another fax machine or desktop application.
+Faxing is a process which scans a document, converts it into a picture file (.TIF), and sends it to another fax machine or desktop application.
 A fax is typically sent through phone lines; a fax machine “calls” another fax machine, and sends the information through.
 Many practices use fax machines, but most are unaware of the glaring vulnerabilities:

 - Anyone with access to phone lines can tap into a phone line and retrieve sensitive information sent through fax, like patient health information